polterguy/polterguy.github.io/dashboard/index.md

 ## Generate token

-The most important additional component is probably the _"Generate Token"_ component, that allows you to ceate long lasting JWT tokens, you can use when interacting with your cloudlet from other systems.
+The most important additional component is probably the _"Generate Token"_ component, that allows you to create long lasting JWT tokens, you can use when interacting with your cloudlet from other systems.
 Below is a screenshot.

 ![Generate JWT token component](/images/generate-token.jpeg)